 Clicking the Requests tab takes you to the request module.
 Here the term request denotes any service (both incident requests and service requests) that is requested by a user from the internal IT services team.
 The request is submitted to the system via mail or a web-based form.
 Sometimes, the request can also be placed through a phone call during which, the help desk agent has to record the details of the phone call in the web-based form, and assign priority and technician based on the urgency of the request.
 The various actions that one can perform in the request module are explained in the respective sections.

 To ease the process of tracking the requests posted by individual requesters, a Self Service Portal has been provided.
 The Self Service Portal is used by the individual requesters to track the status of their requests and to look up solutions from the online knowledge base.
-To access the self-service portal, the requesters need to log in to the ServiceDesk Plus application using their respective user name and password.
+To access the self service portal, the requesters need to log in to the ServiceDesk Plus MSP application using their respective user name and password.
+For more details on the self service portal, refer to the self service portal topic.